-Talk about gentrification and its effects on Melbourne property prices – and it won’t be long until the suburb of Northcote comes up.
+Talk about gentrification and its effect on Melbourne property prices – and it won’t be long until the suburb of Northcote comes up.

 For generations until recently a working-class area, Northcote carries a median house price of $1.5 million according to recent data – even more than neighbouring Fitzroy North, which is closer to the city (but where the average house sells for $1.48 million).